RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Cancellation of Multiple Rewrite Errors

-where: \begin{itemize} \item $Y$ is the observed response \item $W$ is the target attribute we aim to manipulate (e.g., sentiment, complexity) \item $Z$ represents off-target attributes that are invariant to rewrites (e.g., topic, language) \item $\xi$ represents off-target attributes that may be affected by rewrites (e.g. grammatical structure) \end{itemize}

-Intuitively, we expect some off-target attributes $Z$ to remain unchanged during rewrites.
-For example, if we ask a large language model to change the sentiment of an English text, we don't expect it to suddenly produce Korean.
-However, other off-target attributes $\xi$ may change: for instance, grammar and punctuation might be corrected.

-\paragraph{Unbiasedness and Consistency of RATE} To establish that RATE is a sound estimator of the causal effect we need some additional assumptions:
+We now turn to the validity of the RATE procedure.
+Intuitively, the idea is that, as long as the errors introduced by the rewrite are independent of the target attribute $W$, then these errors will cancel out when we compute the average.
+A particularly important special case of independence is when the LLM always introduces the \emph{same} error, irrespective the rewrite direction.
+For example, we observe that GPT-4o rewrites nearly always correct typos, independent of the attribute being rewritten.
+In this case, the single-rewrite estimator is biased because it includes the effect of the typo correction.
+RATE, however, is not, because it compares typo-corrected responses to typo-corrected responses.
+We now formalize these intuitions.

+\paragraph{Latent Variable Model for the Responses} We can partition all the possible high-level attributes of a response into three categories: the target attribute $W$ we want to change (e.g. sentiment), off-target attributes $Z$ which are always unaffected by the rewrite (e.g. topic, and language), and off-target attributes which might end up being affected by the rewrite (e.g. grammatical structure), which we'll denote $\xi$.
+We write the response as $Y = Y(W, Z, \xi)$.

+\paragraph{Assumption 1: Rewrite Errors Don't Noticeably Depend on the Rewrite Direction} The off-target changes, $\tilde{\xi}$, introduced by the rewrite process are randomly drawn from some distribution, $P_\text{Re}$ which doesn't depend on $W$:

+Continuing the example where rewriting sentiment ($W$) corrects typos ($\xi$) but leaves language ($Z$) unchanged, this states that GPT-4o isn't more or less likely to fix typos on positive sentiment responses compared to negative sentiment.
+Note that this is, in fact, weaker than assuming that LLM-rewriters tend to repeat the same rewrite errors (e.g. GPT-4o always fixes typos no matter what).
+If we do observe this behavior, then the assumption is trivially satisfied.